-Meanwhile a brand new cable network called Home Box Office decided that televising one of Scott’s fights from Rahway State Prison would make for intriguing and potentially lucrative broadcasting fare.
+Meanwhile a brand new cable network called Home Box Office decided that televising Scott’s fights from Rahway State Prison would make for intriguing and potentially lucrative broadcasting fare.
 When the WBA’s number one contender, Eddie Gregory (who would later change his name to Eddie Mustafa Muhammad), agreed to face Scott, HBO brought their cameras to the prison, billing the show “Boxing Behind Bars.”

 “They say Scott is tough, but how tough can he be?” asked Gregory.
-“So he fought a couple of stiffs inside the walls and he knocked them out … I’ll carry him for 11 rounds and knock him out in the twelfth.
+“So he fought a couple of stiffs inside the walls and he knocked them out … I’ll carry him for eleven rounds and knock him out in the twelfth.
 It’ll be a good workout.”

-The victory shocked the boxing world and the strange odyssey of James Scott was headline news, his face appearing in newspapers and national magazines, the major television networks now anxious to broadcast his fights.
+The victory shocked the boxing world and the strange odyssey of James Scott became headline news, his face appearing in newspapers and national magazines, the major television networks now anxious to broadcast his fights.
 Many wondered if he might in fact become boxing’s first inmate world champion as 1979 proved a banner year for the prisoner.
-He went on to score five major victories, all of them against serious opposition, including one-sided batterings on national television over experienced contenders Richie Kates and Yaqui Lopez.
-There was now no question that Scott was the top contender for the light heavyweight championship of the world and for a brief time it appeared he just might achieve his dream of punching his way out of jail.
+He went on to score five major victories, all of them against serious opposition, including one-sided beat-downs on national television over experienced contenders Richie Kates and Yaqui Lopez.
+There was now no question that Scott was the top contender for the light heavyweight championship of the world, and for a brief time it appeared he just might achieve his dream of punching his way out of jail.

-Eddie Gregory rebounded from the loss to Scott by winning six straight before defeating Marvin Johnson to win a world championship.
+Eddie Gregory rebounded from the loss to Scott by winning six straight before battering Marvin Johnson to win a world championship.
 He would change his name to Eddie Mustafa Muhammad and successfully defend his title against Martin in 1980, thus gaining a measure of redemption for his upset loss to James Scott by beating the man who brought a halt to the Rahway champion’s unlikely run.

 — Michael Carbert